awnukowski/awnukowski.github.io/README.md

 **Tools/Skills Used:** VirtualBox, Linux, VM configuration, disk management, ISO installation, Terminal commands, IT support fundamentals

 **Reflection:** I learned how to create and configure virtual machines from scratch, including memory, CPU, and storage settings.
-Using the terminal to manage VMs helped me understand the steps behind virtualization, preparing me for real-world IT environments.
+Using the terminal to manage VMs helped me understand the steps behind virtualization.

 ---